How to Serve Documents in Family Law Matters

 Any document filed with a court must be served on the other party or parties.
 There are different rules as to how to serve documents of different types in family law matters.
 While documents that start the court process, also called initiating processes or initiating applications, are generally required to be served by hand, some other documents do not require personal service and it is enough to post or email them to the other party.
 A good way to think of serving initiating documents is that it is like serving in tennis: it starts the process.

-The rules for service of family law documents are set out in the Federal Circuit Court Rules.
+The rules for service of family law documents are set out in the Federal Circuit and Family Court of Australia (Family Law) Rules 2021.

 Service by hand

 When a person starts family law proceedings, he or she must serve the application by hand on the other party.
-Service by hand is also required when issuing a subpoena requiring the attendance of a person at court to give evidence (Federal Circuit Court Rule, 6.06).
+Service by hand is also required when issuing a subpoena requiring the attendance of a person at court to give evidence (Family Law Rule, 6.30).

 Service by hand, also called personal service, means that the documents must be handed personally to the person named as the other party.
 If there is more than one other party, the documents must be served personally on all of them.
 When serving someone with documents personally, someone must give the documents to them.
 If the other party does not take the documents, the server can put the documents down in their presence and tell them what the documents are.